mcrwfrd/clairegaulinbrown.com/content/about/_index.md

 When I am not painting you can find me running trails, logging carbonless miles surfing along the coast, and cooking delicious plant based meals with my developer husband!

+I love hearing from you!
+Don't hesitate to reach out, seriously:)

+xx

 ####